ak-1983/version3/README.md

 This section also serves as a login for **TAs**.
 You will just have to log in as a student; if the teacher has allotted you as a **TA**, you will be able to see the **TA Hub** option inside the **Dashboard Navbar**.

+## Admin Dashboard:

+The admin dashboard core controls features like:

+- **Handling Allotment of a Teacher to the Portal:**
+  Through the admin portal, the admin can register a new teacher, and the new teacher will receive an email regarding their registration.
+After registration, only the teacher will be able to access their portal.

+- **Handling New Course Creation:**
+  If the institution demands new courses, they can be created through the admin dashboard.
+The course name, duration, and other details can be managed by the admin.

+- **New Batch Creations:**
+  With this option, the admin can allocate a batch for a course to a teacher.

+### Other Functions:
+- The admin can view the **number of students** on the portal.
+- The admin can monitor the **number of teachers** registered.
+- The admin can see details of **courses and batches** available on the platform.